 A marketing campaign can become unethical when it is deceptive and misleading.
 It is important to have ethical business practices in every industry, including digital marketing.

-It is usually the case that deceptive marketing practices have caused customers to look for tricky wording in ads, read the fine print, read customer reviews, and do background research on companies.
+Usually, the case is that deceptive marketing practices have caused customers to look for certain things.
+Such as tricky wording in ads, fine print, customer reviews, and do background research on companies.

 The lack of corporate accountability makes ethical marketing even more important as we try to sort out which companies fall into each category.